buijs-dev/klutter/README.md

 If the klutter plugin is configured in build.gradle.kts file in directory "C:/Users/Anakin/MyProject/fancyapp/klutter" then setting the root this way will resolve module("kmp") to the absolute path "C:/Users/Anakin/foo/bar/kmp".

+#### Add configuration
+The klutter module is the single source of truth of the project.
+Dependency versions, repositories, etc. are all configured in the klutter module using yaml files.
+Why

+This can be setup by adding and editting klutter.yaml files.
+There are 3 types of yaml files:
+- klutter.yaml
+- klutter-local.yaml
+- klutter-secrets.yaml

+##### klutter.yaml
+Mandatory file which contains the global project setup, dependency versions etc.

+##### klutter-local.yaml
+Optional (but recommended) file to store user-dependent configuration.
+For example the (absolute) location of SDK's.
+Should not be saved in version controle.

+##### klutter-secrets.yaml
+Optional (but recommended) file to store sensitive information.
+For example credentials, keystore (location), etc.

 #### Use configuration
 Because the synchronize task adds the generated configuration files to each module,